Table of contents

 - main map: file in a SBGN-compliant format (CellDesigner, pure SBGN or SBML)

 - overlays: directory with overlay files (see Overlays)

 - submaps: directory with submap files (see Submaps)

 - images: directory with files (see Images)

 After upload, in Add project window additional tabs become available.
 Each tab represents subfolder of a source file, see below:

-For an example, see example 04 - The advanced file upload.
+For an example, see the example 04 - The advanced file upload.

 Sections of the compressed file

-The layouts subdirectory contains files with custom coloring of the uploaded content that will be accessible to all the users.
+The layouts subdirectory contains files with custom colorings of the uploaded content that will be accessible to all the users.
 The format is identical to the format of files uploaded by registered users.
-See section Upload custom data for details on file format.
+See section Upload user provided overlay data for details on file format.

 Submaps and mapping file